Care Evolution Logo Care Evolution

 Human review

-Automated record linking requires a tradeoff between sensitivity and specificity.
-Even with advanced record linking techniques, the ultra-high specificity required by the platform means that some actual links will be left in a possible state.
-Therefore, CareEvolution has implemented functionality that allows administrators to weigh in, upgrading possible links to definite, and thus allowing the flow of clinical data between records.
-This rich interaction between the BMPI and system users enables the CareEvolution Interoperability Platform to achieve high specificity without sacrificing sensitivity.
+Even with advanced record linking techniques, the ultra-high specificity required by the platform means that some actual links will be left in an unmatched state.
+The Identity API provides a mechanism for systems to specify links that have been confirmed through manual review on the source system, thus allowing the flow of clinical data between records.
+This rich interaction between the Identity API and system users enables the CareEvolution Orchestrate Platform to achieve high specificity without sacrificing sensitivity.

 Summary

 The need for very high specificity as well as appropriately high sensitivity in patient record linkage is a challenge in the health care community today, especially considering the privacy risk posed by centralized demographic information in data interoperability solutions.
-By leveraging state-of-the-art record linking techniques, the CareEvolution Blinded Master Patient Index is able to address these issues.
-It provides secure linking with a near-zero false positive rate, while allowing human review to help find all possible links.
+By leveraging state-of-the-art record linking techniques, the Identity API is able to address these issues.
+It provides secure linking with a near-zero false positive rate, while maintaining a high rate of sensitivity.

 References